andremichelle/tr-909/README.md

 ### Development State

 About 90% of the 909 features are already implemented.
 The original is quite intricate to operate but I didn't want to break the retro feeling.
 Hence this version is even worse to operate since we only have one mouse cursor.
-To simultanously hit more than one key, hold the SHIFT key on your keyboard.
 It is a good idea to download the original manual until I will have added my own manual.
+Keyboard shortcut list is coming soon.

 *To preview the sounds, just click the main-keys in the bottom row.
 They all play their sounds as the original machine does.*